MapsPeople/docs/collections/_cms/index.md

 ### Icon Settings

 Change the Icon associated with the Location.
-See [here](#managing-icons) for more information.
+See "[Managing Icons](#managing-icons)" for more information.

 ### Image